elo1957/wp41/README.md

 # ESP-MQTT sample application is foundation for this flowmeter firmware
-flow-meter data sheet is available in the root here The code does sample  the ultrasound speed and the flow rate in l/s and tramsit it to the thingspeak.com  for storage and visualisation
+flow-meter data sheet is available in the root here and a modbus interface datasheet is also shown here

+The code does sample  the ultrasound speed and the flow rate in l/s and transmit it to the thingspeak.com  for storage and visualisation

-(See the README.md file in the upper level 'examples' directory for more information about examples.)
+For using the code  create a new espressif project in VScode and use the mqqtt example  then overwrite with the default created app_main.c with the contents in this app-main file.
+The follow the desription  below

 This example connects to the broker URI selected using `idf.py menuconfig` (using mqtt tcp transport) and as a demonstration subscribes/unsubscribes and send a message on certain topic.
 (Please note that the public broker is maintained by the community so may not be always available, for details please see this [disclaimer](https://iot.eclipse.org/getting-started/#sandboxes))